NBKRedSpy/ConsistentTravelTime/README.md

 Currently the total days estimated for a navigation does not take into account the reduced travel time to the target planet.
 This is a UI mismatch and may be addressed in the future.

 ## Jump Distance
-The JumpDistance strategy setting forces a canceled navigation to always require the same number of days whether the player navigates directly to the planet or cancels a navigation and then travels to the planet.
+The JumpDistance strategy uses the planet's Jump Distance number of days to travel to the planet.
+This is the same time as vanilla takes to travel from a planet to the Jump Ship.

 # Compatibility
 Safe to add and remove from existing saves.